-This simple question encourages the toddler to express.
-Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking this question in a stern tone.
+This simple request encourages the toddler to express as best he can.
+Remember to use a very calm tone as you request the child to use his words, you don’t want to come off asking in a stern tone.
 The parent’s tone of voice is key to holding communications in the right manner.

 5. Let’s use gentle hands with the baby.
 Instead of saying, “Stop doing this” or ” Stop grabbing the baby”

 When around a baby, for example, you want your child to be careful, you can ask him to use a gentle touch.
 Show how a gentle touch looks like.

 If the rough play goes on after repeated reminders it is best to move the child away to another play station.